GSA/plainlanguage.gov/_pages/guidelines/index.md

 sidenav: guidelines
 ---

+These are the official guidelines for the [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html) and explain the basics for improving your communications.

 We developed these guidelines to help you and your agency write clearly, so your users can:

 - find what they need